bessiewong/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Creatively curated and scheduled Instagram posts on feed and story, showcasing our work and brand to improve clientele connection
+  * Curated and mantained social media platforms while engaging audiences such as using #tuesdaytips and showcasing client photos
-  * Professionally responded to emails and calls in a timely manner while informing potential clients and students of our beauty salon
+  * Responded to emails and calls in a timely and professional manner while informing potential clients of our services
-  * Delivered exceptional customer service while managing appointments
+  * Scheduled and managed over 50 appointments on a weekly basis and handled all cash flows
   """

 [[experience]]